 Department Magazines written by students

 Welcome to our school magazine page where you will be able to read the latest editions from some of our departments.
-The majority of the articles featured are written by students, with contributions from all years.
+The majority of the magazines featured are written by students, with contributions from all years.
 Our students work collaboratively to edit these magazines showing creativity and curiosity with their well written articles.

 Welcome to the October issue of Iris, the magazine for the Classics department.
 We hope you enjoy these articles written by our very talented students.
 In this issue our students look at women in the ancient world, and share their poems inspired by the Greek poet Sappho.
 You can also read two of the entries for the Classics summer holiday essay competition, held jointly with WBGS.